 FAQs: RV Lighting Products

-In this section you'll find answers to some of the most commonly asked questions we receive for our RV, Motorhome, Camper and Trailer LED Lighting products.
+In this section you'll find answers to some of the most commonly asked questions we receive for our RV, Motor home, Camper and Trailer LED Lighting products.
 Also, some customers find it helpful to review the installation instructions of our RV products before making their purchase decision.
 For that reason ALL of our product installation manuals are online in PDF format.
 They can be downloaded by visiting our INSTALLATION RESOURCES page.
 We also offer some HOW-TO-VIDEOS.
 If you're looking for answers to common problems, check out our TROUBLE SHOOTING guide.
 Ultimately though if you don't find your answer here, give us a call or send us an email and we'll do our best to answer your question.
 If you have a specific lighting request, use our LIGHTING REQUEST FORM to submit your request.
 If you're unsure as to whether or not you want to do the installation yourself, Boogey Lights offers INSTALLATION SERVICES at our Florence, KY location.
 So too do many of our dealers.